New Short Logo04

 Arugula is a gritty green and must be washed thoroughly.
 Some say to wash it just before use while others recommend washing it even if you plan to store it.
 I favor washing it just before use.
 Unless you dry it well, washed arugula can wilt somewhat from the left over water.

-Arugula is most commonly employed in salads as in the infamous tricolor salad.
+Arugula is most commonly employed in salads as in the famous tricolor salad.
 However, it can be used in sauces, soups, pasta dishes, and as a sautéed accompaniment.
 Generally, young arugula is used for salads and the spicier older arugula for cooking.
 Below are two recipes featuring both types of arugula.
 If you can’t find one or the other you can definitely substitute.

 PASTA WITH ARUGULA AND CLAM JUICE